 I couldn’t have been successful on this journey without my support system.
 Sometimes we need someone to remind us just how amazing we are, and for me, that’s my husband.
 He advocated for me and encouraged me when I felt like I was failing.
 I think it’s important for all of us to have someone, whether it’s a spouse, parent, sibling, or friend.

-I learned so many tips and tricks that were helpful during my journey, so I wanted to share a few of my favorite weaning tips (make sure to reach out to a health care professional, like your OB or an IBCLC, with any questions you might have):
+I learned so many tips and tricks that were helpful during my journey, so I wanted to share a few of my favorite weaning tips (make sure to reach out to a health care professional, like your OB, a lactation counselor, or an IBCLC, with any questions you might have):

 Mom-to-Mom Tips for Weaning